sagefy/sagefy/.github/CONTRIBUTING.md

 ## Styles

-- Use the [BEM](http://bem.info/method/) naming convention where appropriate.
 - Mobile is the first and default styling.
 Use `@media (min-width...)` and never use `@media (max-width...)`.
 - General guidelines:
   - Lowercase selectors.